- Black Friday sales provide huge discounts on items you want to buy.

-It becomes so more difficult to say no to buying something you really want it’s suddenly 50% off.
+It becomes more difficult to buy something you want when it’s in the sale.

-It can seem like you’re almost saving money because it’s on sale.
-So, during the Black Friday sales, you need to manage your spending to stay out of the red, or in other words, not go into debt.
+It can feel like you’re saving money when you see the discount.
+The problem is when you buy something, you’re still spending money.
+So, during the Black Friday sales, when the discounts are bigger, you need to manage your spending to stay out of the red, or in other words, not go into debt.

 Here’s 5 ways to stay out of the red during the Black Friday sales: